pedagand/MPRI-2.4-DTP/02-dependent/Indexed.lagda.rst

     _⟦⇒⟧_ : Sem → Sem → Sem
     P ⟦⇒⟧ Q = record { _⊢ = λ Γ → Γ ⊢P → Γ ⊢Q
                      ; ren = ?! }
       where open Sem P renaming (_⊢ to _⊢P) open Sem Q renaming (_⊢ to _⊢Q)

-However, we are bitten by the contra-variance of the domain: there is no way to implement ``ren`` with such a definition.
+However, we are bitten by the contravariance of the domain: there is no way to implement ``ren`` with such a definition.

 -------------------------------------